Quality of life indicators - measuring quality of life

 Economic and physical safety

 Security is a crucial aspect of citizens’ lives.
 Being able to plan ahead and overcome any sudden deterioration in their economic and wider environment has an impact on their quality of life.
-Safety is measured in terms of physical safety (e.g. the number of homicides per country) and economic safety.
-For the latter, wealth indicators should ideally be used, but for the moment there is no comparable data on the topic for all European countries.
-The ability to face unexpected expenses and having or not having arrears are therefore used as proxy variables.
-The crisis has shown how important economic safety is for the quality of life of Europeans.
+Safety is measured in terms of two sub-dimensions, physical safety (e.g. the number of homicides per country from police records and the proportion of those who perceive there is crime, violence or vandalism in the area in which they live collected in EU-SILC) and economic safety.
+For the latter, wealth (the value of assets owned minus the value of liabilities owed at a point in time by a household) indicators should ideally be used, but currently there is no comparable data on the topic for all European countries.
+The ability to face unexpected expenses and having or not having arrears are therefore used as proxy variables, based on data collected through EU-SILC.
+Assets (especially when they are of liquid type) are an important indicator of economic resilience and shock resistance, and therefore are an important aspect of the quality of life of Europeans.

 Governance and basic rights

 The right to get involved in public debates and influence the shaping of public policies is an important aspect of quality of life.
-Moreover, providing the right legislative guarantees for citizens is a fundamental aspect of democratic societies.
-Good governance depends on the participation of citizens in public and political life (for example, involvement in political parties, trade unions etc.).
-It is reflected also in the level of trust of citizens in the country’s institutions, satisfaction with public services and the lack of discrimination.
-Gender discrimination measured in terms of the unadjusted pay gap is the only indicator included in this sub-dimension at the moment, but more indicators will be developed in the future.
+There are 3 sub-dimensions covered in the governance and basic rights dimension: trust in institutions and public services; discrimination and equal opportunities and active citizenship.
+Providing the right legislative guarantees for citizens is a fundamental aspect of democratic societies.
+Good governance depends on the participation of citizens in public and political life (for example, through active citizenship actions such as attending a demonstration, sending a letter to those in office or signing a petition, indicator collected in the 2015 SILC Ad Hoc Module).
+It is reflected also in the level of trust of citizens in the country’s institutions (collected in the 2013 SILC Ad Hoc Module), satisfaction with public services and the lack of discrimination.
+Gender discrimination measured in terms of the unadjusted pay gap (based on the SES) and gender employment gap, as well as the employment gap of immigrants compared to the national population (both based on the LFS) are the only indicators included in this sub-dimension at the moment, but more indicators could be developed in the future.

 Natural and living environment

 The protection of the environment has been very high on the European agenda over the last few decades.
-The vast majority of European citizens believe that protecting the environment is important .
+In the last Eurobarometer on the topic, collected in 2017, 94% of Europeans declared that protecting the environment was very important for them.
 Exposure to air, water and noise pollution can have a direct impact on the health of individuals and the economic prosperity of societies.
 Environment-related indicators are very important for assessing quality of life in Europe and in general.
-Both subjective (individuals’ own perceptions) and objective (the amount of pollutants present in the air) indicators are included.
+Subjective indicators, such as individuals’ own perceptions of noise levels or the existence of pollution and grime in their local area and their satisfaction with the environment and the green areas in their local area, based on the EU-SILC ) are included in this dimension.
+Objective indicators (the amount of pollutants present in the air, and in particular the values for particulate matter as they are less dependent on climacteric conditions and therefore more comparable) are also included.
+This indicator is collected by the European Environmental Agency.

 Overall experience of life

 Overall assessment of one’s life is measured using three sub-dimensions: life satisfaction (cognitive appreciation), affect (a person’s feelings or emotional states, both positive and negative, typically measured with reference to a particular point in time) and eudaemonics (a sense of having meaning and purpose in one’s life, or good psychological functioning.).
 This is in line with the OECD guidelines on Measuring Subjective Well-Being.
-These indicators are currently being collected within the 2013 EU-SILC Ad-Hoc Module and will be available in 2015.
+These indicators were collected within the 2013 EU-SILC Ad-Hoc Module (available in 2015) and the data collection is being repeated in the 2018 EU-SILC Ad-Hoc Module (available in 2020).

 As highlighted above, it remains difficult to measure the quality of life of (European) citizens but preliminary results show it is worth going beyond GDP figures.
 A multidimensional approach is necessary to get a more comprehensive view of quality of life and avoid any misleading conclusions.